urjakh/urjakh.github.io/_pages/research.md

 certain applications require us to develop models with a lot of care.
 This goes beyond the conventional performance-driven model development. _How can we address such safety-critical applications?_

-**Multicultural Human-Centred systems design.** As end-users of most language models, it is of utmost importance that the systems are designed with keeping humans in mind.
+**Multiperspective and cultural Human-Centred systems design.** As end-users of most language models, it is of utmost importance that the systems are designed with keeping humans in mind.
 Every user comes with their own experience, values, and beliefs. _How can we design adaptive systems that accommodate this diversity and subjectivity?
 How can we ensure that our systems are useful for a wide set of users?_